mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 ^^^^^^^^^^^^

 A row location is the notion of an individual row's position within the table.
-Since the table is unlike a traditional spreadsheet in that it is hierarchical, the table is more like a tree of rows where all non-leaf nodes can have any number of children.
+Since the table is hierarchical, unlike a traditional spreadsheet, the table is more like a tree of rows where all non-leaf nodes can have any number of children.

-In practice some interfaces, such as Reflectometry are likely to want to constrain the number of children or depth of the tree, the batch widget has mechanisms for performing this.
+In practice some interfaces such as Reflectometry are likely to want to constrain the number of children or depth of the tree, the batch widget has mechanisms for performing this.

 Currently a row location is represented as a path from the root node to the row node in question, this is actualised in the :code:`RowLocation` class which contains an ordered list of integers where each element represents the index of the next node in the path relative to it's predecessor in the path.
-An example table and corresponding tree structure, complete with their paths are illustrated in the diagram below.
+An example table and corresponding tree structure are illustrated in the diagram below (complete with their paths).

 .. image::  ../../images/row_location_path.svg
    :align: center